ofcan/angular_fundamentals/README.md

 # Angular Basics (and a small app)

+AngularJS is a Javascript MVC framework created by Google to build properly architectured and maintenable web applications.

 Angular is very very modular if you take advantage of it.
 Great for **SPA** apps